linkedin/high-school-trainee/Program Materials/ANNUAL_SCHEDULE.md

 This schedule assumes a fiscal year that runs from January through December and an academic year that runs from September through June.
 Adapt as needed for the schedule of the company and nearby school system.

-1. September - November: Set meetings with Computer Science teachers at target local schools.
+**September - November:** Set meetings with Computer Science teachers at target local schools.
-2. November - December:  Budgeting for the program inside the company.
-LinkedIn’s budget for 10 High School Trainees is $70,000 USD.
+**November - December:**  Budgeting for the program inside the company.
-3. January - February: Solicit recommendations from teachers based on budget allocated.
+**January - February:** Solicit recommendations from teachers based on budget allocated.
 Open hiring requisitions with job description.
-4. February - March: Phone screen candidates and issue offer letters.
-At LinkedIn, the campus recruiting team does this work.
+**February - March:** Phone screen candidates and issue offer letters.
 Solicit mentor interest.
-5. March: Assemble internal project team with weekly standups.
-At LinkedIn, we have a central volunteer project team with several sub-teams:
+**March:** Assemble internal project team with weekly standups.
+The recommended structure is a central volunteer project team with several sub-teams:
-  * Mentor Training
+1. Mentor Training: Responsible for matching mentors and trainees, performing HR/compliance training for mentors, and walking mentors through the curriculum.
-  * Summer Events
+2. Summer Events: Responsible for scheduling orientation, team building, mid-Summer summit and “show and tell” event to close the season.
-  * Onboarding and Evaluation
+3. Onboarding and Evaluation: Responsible for verification of eligibility for employment, offer generation, establishing communication channels, orientation schedule and materials for the trainees, and surveying trainees and mentors.
-6. April: Select mentors and have mentors introduce themselves to trainees.
+**April:** Select mentors and have mentors introduce themselves to trainees.
-7. May: Train mentors and set the Summer calendar of events and orientation.
+**May:** Train mentors and set the Summer calendar of events and orientation.
-8. June: Welcome High School Trainees.
+**June:** Welcome High School Trainees.
-9. July: Mid-program Trainee Summit
+**July:** Mid-program Trainee Summit, team building.
-10. August: Survey Trainees and mentors, host “show and tell” event with families of Trainees and mentors.
+**August:** Survey Trainees and mentors, host “show and tell” event with families of Trainees and mentors.